trambarhq/trambar/docs/user-guide-admin.md

    ![Project summary - delete](img/admin-project-delete.png)

-If you delete a project by mistake, use the browser's back button to return to the page and click the **Restore project** button.
+If you've deleted a project by mistake, use the browser's back button to return to the page and click the **Restore project** button.

-### Restoring a project
+### Restoring archived or deleted projects

+You can easily put a project back into an active state.
+Deleted projects can also be restored, provided its records have not yet been garbage-collected.

 1. Click **Projects** in the left navigation pane.